0224 222 0 777

 Picture-6: Injection treatment of carpal tunnel

-In carpal tunnel syndrome surgery, an incision of approximately 3-4 centimeters is made on the inside of the wrist.
-Then, the connective tissue that forms the upper wall of the carpal tunnel is loosened, allowing free movement of the structures passing through the tunnel.
+During surgery, an incision approximately 3-4 centimeters long is made on the front side of the wrist.
+Then, the connective tissue forming the upper wall of the carpal tunnel is loosened to allow free movement of the structures passing through the tunnel.

 carpal tunnel surgery